mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** Yes, it’s necessary, because that is the regulation of the body, regulation of the breath.
 Through the concentration, through *samadhi*, you can attain enlightenment.

 But according to Rinzai, maybe that is the main purpose of zazen.
 Through zazen you have to attain enlightenment, that’s why the teachers [say to] push yourself hard.
 That means, you are buddha but you are not buddha *now*, so why don’t you attain enlightenment?
-So, the subject is already seen in the dualistic world.
-And also zazen is seen in the dualistic world.
+So, the subject is already seen in the dualistic world, and also zazen is seen in the dualistic world.

 Of course, it is okay.
 But the final stage is [that] zazen and subject and object shouldn’t be seen in the dualistic world.
 We have to take care of subject and object according to *total personality*.
 We have to settle ourselves in total personality there, from the beginning to end.